Marketing warfare strategies: The use of marketing warfare strategies

 Strategy is the organized deployment of resources to achieve specific objectives, something that business and warfare have in common.
-In the 1980s business strategists realized that there was a vast knowledge base stretching back thousands of years that they had barely examined.
+During the 1980s, business strategists recognized a vast body of knowledge spanning millennia that remained largely unexplored.
 They turned to military strategy for guidance.
 Military strategy books like The Art of War by Sun Tzu, On War by von Clausewitz, and The Little Red Book by Mao Zedong became business classics.

 From Sun Tzu they learned the tactical side of military strategy and specific tactical proscriptions.
 In regard to what business strategists call "first-mover advantage", Sun Tzu said: "Generally, he who occupies the field of battle first and awaits an enemy is at ease, he who comes later to the scene and rushes into the fight is weary."
 From Von Clausewitz they learned the dynamic and unpredictable nature of military strategy.
 Clausewitz felt that in a situation of chaos and confusion, strategy should be based on flexible principles.
 Strategy comes not from formulas or rules of engagement, but from adapting to what he called "friction" (minute-by-minute events).
 From Mao Zedong they learned the principles of guerrilla warfare.

 The first major proponents of marketing warfare theories were Philip Kotler and J.B.
 Quinn.
 In an early description of business military strategy, Quinn claims that an effective strategy: "first probes and withdraws to determine opponents' strengths, forces opponents to stretch their commitments, then concentrates resources, attacks a clear exposure, overwhelms a selected market segment, builds a bridgehead in that market, and then regroups and expands from that base to dominate a wider field."